 Dogs live in the here and now.
 There is no point in telling them off for a past misdemeanor, you’ll just confuse and appear mean, they’ll wonder why you’re making a fuss.

+Most likely chewing means they have new teeth coming- it’s best to offer a bone, frozen carrot, filled and frozen Kong or a toy.
 Nothing beats asking your dog to leave the furniture and offering a tastier or more fun chew or toy, but there are inevitably times when you haven’t got your eyes on the pup.
-It’s wisest to use a crate (if they are happy there and think it’s a cozy den) if you need to take a shower or so on.
-If this is not feasible, where possible, try safeguarding tasty furniture with cold remedies like Vic vapour rub or Olbas oil.
-Most likely chewing means they have new teeth coming- offer a bone, frozen carrot, filled Kong or a toy.
+If you need to take a shower or so on, it’s wisest to use a crate (if they are happy there and think it’s a cozy den).
+Whilst we’re not fans of putting dogs off behaviours by making things uncomfortable, sometimes crating is not feasible.
+Maybe try safeguarding tasty furniture with cold remedies like Vic vapour rub or Olbas oil (As these remedies are oil based, be careful if you put them on fabric).

 An over-tired puppy can cause mayhem.

 An over-tired pup is more giddy, bitey and over-excitable.
 Try working out how long ago they slept, is it time for a nap?
 If they have just woken up and are being over-excited, then maybe would they benefit from a walk or some tiring game like chasing after balls in the garden.